 III – Building dams and mining

-IV – Extensive urbanization
+IV – Extensive urbanisation

 a) I only